Minsa'y Isang Gamu-gamo: Development

-Story and screenplay writer Marina Feleo-Gonzales became interested in the political topic in 1971 after seeing a student protest in Rizal Park.
-The students were running from police who were breaking up the protest, some student protestors asking Feleo-Gonzales to pretend to be their mother as a form of protection from the police.
+Screenwriter Marina Feleo-Gonzales became interested in the political topic in 1971 after seeing a student protest in Rizal Park.
+The students were running from police who were breaking up the protest, and some student protestors asked Feleo-Gonzales to pretend to be their mother as a form of protection from the police.
 Producer Digna Santiago and director Lupita Aquino-Kashiwahara were interested in working together on a political film addressing the American military presence in the Philippines.
 Feleo-Gonzales had previously worked with Aquino-Kashiwahara on the 1975 historical drama Lakambini at Supremo, about Andres Bonifacio and his wife Gregoria de Jesus, which was produced by Armida Siguion-Reyna.

 The shooting of Corazon de la Cruz's younger brother Carlito was inspired by the 1964 shooting near Clark Air Base of Filipino teenager Rogelio Balagtas by off-duty American sentry Larry Cole.
 The father of Balagtas was given $787 as death compensation.